SadYuyuko/Search-Engine-Result-Hider/README.en.md

 **Highlighting Rules:**
 `@1 *://*.example.com/*` – Adds color borders to `example.com` and its subdomains
 `@1 title/.*example.*/` – Add a color border to the result matched to the title with `example`
- Priority: whitelist > blacklist > highlight
+ Priority: highlight > whitelist, but blacklist > highlight
  Note: only 5 colors are supported, namely `@1`~`@5`, Open the custom color panel through the script menu

 **Composite Rules:**